 Rawdon: St Peter

-Our Sunday services are at 8.00 am and 10.00am and on the 1st Sunday of the month at 6.30 pm Oasis provides a time of quiet reflection and worship.
+Our services are at 8.00 am and 10.00am on Sunday mornings and on the 1st Sunday of the month at 6.30 pm we Oasis provides a time of quiet reflection and worship.
+On Tuesday mornings we meet for Morning Prayer at 9.30am.

-Our Grade 1 listed building has been kept in good condition over the years and to continue to do this we need ongoing financial support.
+Our Grade 1 listed building has been kept in good condition over the years by the generosity and hard work of our congregation and others who support our church.
+To continue to do this we would appreciate any financial support you can give.
 If you would like to contribute to the upkeep of the building you can do this by giving online.

 Give Now